Tom-Moshier/Match-Making-Game/README.md

 # Match-Making-Game
 Simple match making game made to understand object oriented programming

-Must download pygame to be able to use.
+Must download pygame and Python to be able to use.

 Instructions:
 Two game modes - One Player and Two Player